z3mil/accidentalFlask/README.md

   </p>
 </p>

-# accidentalFlask
+# LOL, What is this?
-A Ssimple vulnerable Python API for educational purposes, specifically built for token entropy abuse.
-The app is built in Python 3 with Flask and exposes 2 APIs at "/token" and "/whomai".
+A simple vulnerable Python API for educational purposes, specifically built for token entropy / bad session management abuse.
+The app is built in Python 3 with Flask and exposes 2 APIs at ```/token``` and ```/whomai```.
+The web app runs locally and does not incorporate any backend storage.

 #### Clone and install dependencies
 ```